Defense & Veterans

 Supporting America’s Veterans

-Portman has worked in a bipartisan way to honor the service and sacrifice of our veterans.
-President Trump signed into law Portman’s bipartisan legislation, the National Veterans Memorial and Museum Act, which congressionally designates the National Veterans Memorial and Museum in Columbus, Ohio, in June 2018.
+In June 2018, the President signed the National Veterans Memorial and Museum Act into law.
+The legislation, introduced by U.S. Senators Rob Portman (R-OH) and Sherrod Brown (D-OH) congressionally designated the National Veterans Memorial and Museum in Columbus, Ohio.
 This museum will provide an important venue to honor America’s veterans and educate the American people about their sacrifice.

 Portman supported, and President Trump signed into law, the VA MISSION Act in June 2018.
 The bipartisan legislation provides veterans with access to efficient, timely, and quality health care and services in their own communities.